arendst/mqtt-mysensors/README.md

 # mqtt-mysensors
-Provide a MQTT service using a mysensors serial gateway
+Provide a MQTT service using a mysensors serial gateway version 1.4